-Because Williams Baptist College is a member of the Council, these diverse off-campus study programs are available to juniors and seniors with a minimum GPA of 2.75.
+Because Williams Baptist University is a member of the Council, these diverse off-campus study programs are available to juniors and seniors with a minimum GPA of 2.75.
 For further information regarding academic requirements, financial arrangements and schedule planning see the academic dean, or contact the Council at 329 Eighth Street, NE, Washington D.C.
 20002; (202)546-8713.

-Institutional scholarship awards will not be available to students for the International and Special Studies Assistance Program (ISSAP).
-Students can check with the Office of Financial Aid for additional assistance for the program.
-(Students will only be eligible for two semesters of ISSAP assistance.
+Financial assistance may be available to students enrolled in the ISSAP program, including the Adams-McClelland Study Abroad Scholarship.
+Students should check with the Office of Financial Aid regarding possible restrictions and liabilities of using financial assistance for the program.
+(Students will only be eligible for two semester of ISSAP assistance.)

-Visit www.bestsemester.com for program details or contact the Office of Academic Affairs at Williams Baptist College.
+Visit www.bestsemester.com for program details or contact the Office of Academic Affairs at Williams Baptist University.